Yaama Ngunna Baaka

-Yaama Ngunna Baaka 2019 was a Corroboree Festival conceived by Bruce Shillingsworth, with a vision of initiating dialog with Elders.
+Yaama Ngunna Baaka 2019 was a corroboree festival conceived by Bruce Shillingsworth, with a vision of initiating dialog with Elders.

-The festival comprised a series of Corroborees by the rivers in Walgett, Brewarina, Bourke, Wilcannia and Menindee.
-About 12 dance groups participated, and many travelled with them in convoy to each of the Corroborees.
+The festival comprised a series of corroborees by the rivers in Walgett, Brewarrina, Bourke, Wilcannia and Menindee.
+About twelve dance groups participated, and many travelled with them in convoy to each of the corroborees.

-The Corroboree at Wilcania was hosted by the Barkindji.
+The corroboree at Wilcania was hosted by the Barkindji.
 The Barkindji fear their culture, which relates closely to the river, is being destroyed.

 The Tal-Kin-Jeri Dance in Australia Group came from Adelaide and performed at the closing night near Menindee.